MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-application.md

 ### Be cautious with the **Rename/Copy company** operation

-The **Rename/Copy company** operations are not intended to run while business transactions are being applied to [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
-First, the operation is likely to induce locks on the tables that data is copied from.
+The **Rename company** and **Copy company** operations are not intended to run while business transactions are being applied to [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
+First, the operations are likely to induce locks on the tables that data is copied from.
 These locks will block users from transacting in the company.
-Second, the operations uses resources on the database, which can in turn cause resource starvation for users working in other companies.
+Second, the operations use resources on the database, which can in turn cause resource starvation for users working in other companies.

 If you must do a **Rename/Copy company** operation, it's highly recommended to do it outside working hours.
 Turn off scheduled jobs to avoid locking issues.